sethvance26/RTS-Labs-Assessment/README.md

 - [Questions](#Questions)

 ## Description
 For this assessment, I was given four tasks with the coding language of my choice.
-I decided to use Javascript, and Node.js to be able to execute my code outside of the web browser for testing purposes.
+I decided to use Javascript, and Node.js to be able to execute my code outside of the web browser for testing purposes..

 ## Contact
 [Email]-(sethvance39@gmail.com)